 For more information about grades, contact your child’s designated school.

 Parents will be asked to provide important documents that tell the school about their child’s age, immigration status, where they live and health history.
-This helps the school place the student in the correct grade and provide the best programming that meets his or her needs.
+This helps the school place the student in the correct grade and provide the best programming that meets their needs.

 Learn more about registering for school.

-Public education is free, but parents may be asked to pay for extracurricular activities, field trips and school supplies.
+Parents may be asked to pay fees for things like extracurricular activities, field trips and school supplies.

-For more information about fees, contact your child’s designated school.
+Your school will tell you what your school fees are in September.
+For more information about fees, contact your child’s school.

 In elementary, students have: